claytoncollie/tracking-code-for-linkedin-insights-tag/readme.txt

 == Description ==

-Tracking Code For Linkedin Insights Tag is a simple, lightweight WordPress plugin for inserting your Linkedin Insights Tag Universal Analytics tracking code.
-The plugin does one thing and one thing only; prints the standard Linkedin Insights Tag tacking script to the `<head>` of your website.
-To insert your measurement ID, navigate to Settings > General and then scroll to the bottom of the page.
+Tracking Code For Linkedin Insights Tag is a simple, lightweight WordPress plugin for inserting your Linkedin Insights Tag tracking code.
+The plugin does one thing and one thing only; prints the standard Linkedin Insights Tag tacking script to the `<body>` of your website.
+To insert your partner ID, navigate to Settings > General and then scroll to the bottom of the page.

-This plugin will not work with Linkedin Insights Tag 4; only the Universal Analytics version.

 ### Composer